Dan503/Swordion/README.md

 }
 ```````````````````````

 The variables for `kf-definition` are simply the animation name, followed by the animation set.
-The variables for `kf-predefined` are the same as `kf-animate` except without the `$animation_set` variable.
+The variables for `kf-predefined` are the same as `kf-animate` except without the `$keyframes` variable.

 --------------------